gardener/landscaper/docs/usage/Blueprints.md

 # Export a data object by specifying the expected structure of data
 # as jsonschema.
 - name: my-export-key
+  type: data # this is a data export
   schema: # expects a jsonschema
     type: string
 # Export a target by specifying the targetType
 - name: my-target-export-key
+  type: target # this is a target export
   targetType: landscaper.gardener.cloud/kubernetes-cluster

 # deployExecutions are a templating mechanism to